A Fox By Any Other Name

 They are constantly moving around from one location to the other as food and rain allow.
 Unlike others of the fox family, these are active diggers, who eat mainly insects such as termites, beetles, scorpions, grasshoppers, spiders, millipedes, centipedes, fruit and small game, like mice or rats if the opportunity affords them.

 They have fantastically developed hearing with those 13 cm – five inch – long ears serving a dual purpose, one for cooling and the other to hear insects moving underground.
-This means, they spend much of their time digging for food and it is for this reason, they have well developed front claws, which are usually visible from their tracks in loose sand.
+This means, they spend much of their time digging for food and it is for this reason, they have well developed front claws, which are usually visible from their tracks in semi-loose sand.
+A novice tracking them would mistakenly put these tracks down to that of a cat.

 When one of the group finds a tasty morsel – their favourite being harvester termites – they squeal and chatter excitedly at full volume and everyone in the district knows the proverbial Klondike has been stuck.
 These little chaps can travel eight km – five miles – or more, in one night’s hunt.
 They are specially made to chew bugs and unlike their native cousins, these foxes have three upper and four lower molars while the cousins only have two upper and three lower molars.

 As for babies, they have as many as six in the litter, called kits.
-The kits show themselves to the clan at around 8 to 12 days and bask in the sun for a while.
+The kits show themselves to the clan at around 8 to 12 days and bask in the sun and added attention for a while.
 Its mother’s job to suckle her kits for up to 15 weeks and father’s job to feed them.
 Father not only feeds, plays with and grooms the kits, he also watches over them while mother feeds and during these goings-on, father teaches them to forage.
-The pups are grown up at the age of six months and form part of the community.
+The pups are grown up at the age of six months and fall into being part of the community.

 Bat-eared fox dimensions as follows: Weight three to five kg – 7 to 12 lbs – head and body size 50 to 65 cm – 20 to 26 inches – with a height of 30 cm – 12 inches.